Northwestern University's Kellogg School of Management

 Family Business Consulting Group Inc., Chicago

-A principal consultant of The Family Business Consulting Group, Amy Schuman supports family businesses seeking to maximize success and strength in their families and businesses.
+A Senior Advisor of The Family Business Consulting Group, Amy Schuman supports family businesses seeking to maximize success and strength in their families and businesses.
 For more than 20 years, Schuman has worked with hundreds of families, helping them implement the systems, structures and relationships needed to be effective stewards of their enterprise.
 Many clients come to Schuman early in their planning process, and she works closely with family members, owners, non-family executives and trusted advisors to facilitate a big picture, long-term strategy for successful continuity.
 In other cases, the family, owners and/or business are facing a difficult circumstance, even a crisis.
 In these cases, Schuman has the experience and knowledge, working with those involved, to chart a path through the tough issues and get to a place where a more strategic, long-term and less emotional approach can be crafted and implemented.

 Schuman has worked with complex family businesses, large and small, throughout North America and abroad.
 She has helped families create family councils, ownership councils, boards of directors, constitutions, policies and guidelines, family education, team building, and many other useful tools and techniques.
 Rather than following one set consulting approach, Schuman sees each family and business as individual and adapts her approach to the unique needs and opportunities of each client.